 After several failed attempts to stabilize the political process, the US stepped in more directly 5 years later.
 Reasoning that certain doctrines and policies gave the US the right to intervene in the affairs of its Caribbean and Latin American neighbors, US President Woodrow Wilson announced a formal military occupation in November 1916, having occupied Haiti the year prior.
-Over the next these improvements primarily helped US-owned sugarcane companies and benefitted few Dominicans.
+Over the next 8 years, the US military restored order, reorganized the DR's tax and accounting systems, improved education, and built new roads and sanitation systems, though these improvements primarily helped US-owned sugarcane companies and benefitted few Dominicans.
 The US also established a powerful national police force to battle various guerrilla groups that staged raids on US targets, notably the gavilleros operating in the mountainous interior.